-A program specialist is a specialist who holds a valid special education credential, clinical services credential, health services credential, or a school psychologist authorization and has advanced training and related experience in the education of individuals with exceptional needs and a specialized in-depth knowledge in preschool disabilities, career vocational development, or one or more areas of the major disabling conditions.
+A program specialist is a specialist who holds a valid special education credential, clinical services credential, health services credential, or a school psychologist authorization and has advanced training and related experience in the education of students with disabilities and a specialized in-depth knowledge in preschool disabilities, career vocational development, or one or more areas of the major disabling conditions.

 For purposes of Section 41403, a program specialist shall be considered a pupil services employee, as defined in subdivision (c) of Section 41401.
 The Program Specialists are employed by the AU for employment purposes, and serve the SELPA under the direction of the Assistant Superintendent/SELPA Director.
-The Superintendents' Council designates through the approval of the SELPA Budget the number and type of specialists to be employed upon recommendation of the Council of Directors.
+The SJC SELPA Governing Council designates through the approval of the SELPA Budget the number and type of specialists to be employed upon recommendation of the Council of Directors (COD).